In-Company Training

 Target group: management teams & DEI teams

-In this workshop, we challenge those in charge of diversity, inclusion and equity (DEI) in organizations to re-evaluate their diversity management practices, explicitly connecting diversity to human dignity as an expression of authenticity.
+In this one-day workshop, we challenge those in charge of diversity, inclusion and equity (DEI) in organizations to re-evaluate their diversity management practices, explicitly connecting diversity to human dignity as an expression of authenticity.
 Do current practices protect, respect and promote human dignity?
 Are practices humanizing, inclusive and focused on care and development?
 Is there room for improvement, and if so, where?

 Most current diversity management practices are harmful, leading people to feel limited and reduced, as the imposed essentialist classification to – for example - someone’s nationality, gender or sexual orientation, defines the self too narrowly.
 Humanizing diversity practices do not focus on any type of categorization, but encourage equal treatment of all employees without ignoring differences, creating a culture in which everyone is heard and appreciated for who they are.